djalilhebal/blog-neo/pages/red-queens-race/index.md

 ### Workers

-We use Node workers, so we are mainly interested in the `rss` metric:
+We use Node workers, so we are mainly interested in the `rss` metric.

 ```ts
 // It uses `perf_hooks` for accurate measurement.